 To know about our insurance options at Koala Center For Sleep & TMJ Disorders, call us or visit us online to book an appointment.
-We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
+We have convenient locations across the U.S. in Bloomington IL, Peoria/Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 Table of Contents:

 The temporomandibular joint, often simply referred to as the TMJ, is the joint that connects the lower jaw bone (the mandible) to the temporal bone in the skull, separated by an articular disc that provides cushion between the skull and lower jaw.
 The TMJ is arguably the most complex of all joints in the human body; it has several interworking parts that enable its elaborate functions such as chewing, talking, singing and yawning.
 It is considered both a synovial and a condylar joint; it is covered in a mucous membrane that enables its smooth, fluid motion.

 Some types of insurance plans provide coverage for TMJ disorder, but this can vary by state, cause of the condition, as well as if it is related to a workplace hazard.
 20 different states have mandated that insurance companies provide coverage for TMJ disorder; these include:

 – North Carolina

 – New Mexico